Serving Lamoille County’s business community for more than 50 years.

 Post-secondary education opportunities in the county include Northern Vermont University and Morrisville campus of Community College of Vermont and nearby Sterling College .
 Other opportunities are available in adjacent Chittenden County: the home of the University of Vermont, St. Michael’s College, Champlain College, and the VTC campus in Williston.

 Lamoille County has attracted a lively arts community.
 The Vermont Studio Center in Johnson provides visual artists, writers, and poets with retreat space.
-Johnson State College’s Dibden Center hosts art exhibits and performances of all sorts.
+Northern Vermont University’s Dibden Center hosts art exhibits and performances of all sorts.
 River Arts in Morrisville and the Cambridge Arts Council offer the region a variety of arts experiences, from concerts to classes to book discussion groups and performances.
 Helen Day Arts Center in Stowe produce exhibits, offer art classes and host special arts events.
 Stowe Theater Guild and the Lamoille County Players perform regularly in their respective venues.
 In addition, art galleries abound in the county’s villages, especially Jeffersonville and Stowe.

 No matter what the season, Lamoille County offers abundant recreational opportunities.
 Stowe Mountain Resort is in the middle of massive expansion to offer more condominiums, restaurants, and five-star hotel, as well as a brand new 18-hole private golf course.
 Smugglers’ Notch, Vermont, America’s Family Resort consistently ranks as the #1 family resort in the Northeast.